 Should I Buy the Leesa or the Helix?

-If we take all things into account, we firmly believe that this is one of the tough draws.
+If we take all things into account, this is one of the tough draws.
 Both Leesa and Helix have their merits.
 The Leesa is a great option for those of you who like the universal firmness, pressure relief, quick response, bounce, and comfort.
-If you are looking for a mattress that’s an all-in-one solution, it doesn’t get any better than this.

-On the other hand, we have the Helix with their particular and incredibly enticing approach.
+On the other hand, the Helix has a more customized approach.
 Do you want less hug?
 No problem—just order it.
-You want a softer unit – just point it out in their questionnaire.
-The ability to customize your bed entirely down to the tiniest detail is something that’s been lacking in the mass market.
+You want a softer unit?
+Just point it out in their questionnaire.

 We would recommend the Leesa mattress if you:

-- Are looking for medium firmness – with a solid 6 out of 10 on the unified firmness scale, it doesn’t get any more average than that.
-This is the perfect firmness for about 80% of the sleepers.
+- Are looking for medium firmness – With a solid 6 out of 10 on the unified firmness scale, this is within the range.
+This is the perfect firmness level for about 80% of the sleepers.

-- Look for an overly balanced feel – all materials in the Leesa bed are designed and laid out to work in perfect synergy.
+- Look for a balanced feel – All materials in the Leesa bed are designed and laid out to work in perfect synergy.
 That’s why the bed manages to bring optimal comfort, support, and firmness.

-- Are not particularly aware of your preferences – the Leesa is likely to fit the sleeping preferences of 8 out of 10 buyers.
+- Are not particularly sure what you need – Leesa is likely to fit the sleeping preferences of 8 out of 10 buyers.
 That’s thanks to its approach towards achieving a universal feel.
-It’s perfect for those of you who are not yet sure what they want.
+It could be perfect for those of you who are not yet sure what they want/need.

 We would recommend the Helix if you:

 Both options are particularly formidable.
 They are not expensive and yet they bring incredible capabilities and high-end feel.
-This is something that you’d normally have to pay a premium for.
+This is something that you’d normally have to pay a premium for in-store.